Jacques Ramsay

 Jacques Ramsay is a Canadian politician from the Liberal Party of Canada.
 He was elected Member of Parliament for La Prairie—Atateken in the 2025 Canadian federal election.
 He defeated Alain Therrien, who was house leader for the Bloc Québécois.

 Before politics, he was a family doctor in Montreal's South Shore.
+At the time of the 2025 Canadian federal election, he lived in Boucherville.